 Primary Master/Primary Slave/Secondary Master/Secondar Slave These categories identify the types of the two channels that have been installed in the computer.
-There are 45 predefined types and four user definable types are BIOS. y Type 1 to Type 45 are predefined.
-Type "user" is user- definable.
-Press PgUp or PgDn to select a numbered hard disk type or type the number and press <enter>.
-Note that the specifications of your drive must match with those of the drive table.
-The hard disk will not work properly if your enter improper information for this category.
-If your hard disk drive type is not matched or listed, you can select Type "User" to define your own drive type manually.
-If you select Type "User" ,you will need to know the information listed below.
+There are 45 predefined types and four user definable types are BIOS.
+7 Type 1 to Type 45 are predefined.
+Type "user" is user- definable. or type the num specifications of drive table.
+The improper inform drive type is not PgDn to select a numbered hard disk type hber and press <enter>.
+Note that the f your drive must match with those of the hard disk will not work properly if your enter ation for this category.
+If your hard disk matched or listed, you can select Type your own drive type manually.</enter> information liste the keyboard and be included in the If you select Type "User", you will need to know the information listed below.
 Enter the information directly from the keyboard and press <enter>.
-This information should be included in the documentation from your hard disk vendor or the system manufacturer.
-If the controller of the HDD interface is ESDI, the selection shall be "Type1".
-If you select Type "Auto", the BIOS will auto-detect the HDD and CD-ROM drive at the POST stage and show the IDE for the HDD and CD-ROM drive.</enter></enter> TYPE CYLS HEADS PRECOMP LANDZONE SECTORS MODE -Drive type -Number of cylinders -Number of heads -Write precom -Landing zone -Number of sectors -Mode type If a hard disk happens <enter> .</enter> as not been installed, select NONE and Drive A Type / Drive B Type This category identifies the types of floppy disk drive A or drive B that has been installed in the computer.
+This information should be included in the documentation from your hard disk vendor or the system manufacturer.</enter> If the controller of the HDD interface is ESDI, the selection shall be "Type1".
+If the controller of the HDD interface is SCSI, the selection shall be "None" .
+If you select Type "Auto", the BIOS will auto-detect the HDD and CD-ROM drive at the POST stage and show the IDE for the HDD and CD-ROM drive.
+TYPE-Drive typeCYLS-Number of cylindersHEADS-Number of headsPRECOMP-Write precomLANDZONE-Landing zoneSECTORS-Number of sectorsMODE-Mode type If a hard disk happens <enter> .</enter> as not been installed, select NONE and Drive A Type / Drive B Type lentifies the types of floppy disk drive A or been installed in the computer.
 Video This category selects the type of video adapter used for the primary system monitor.
 Although secondary monitors are supported, you do not have to select them in Setup.